yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/2-memory-game/README.md

 ###Submission Checklist

+This homework is due on *03/16 by midnight*.

 Before submitting your homework, you must perform the following:

 1. Make sure all your files are in the 2-memory-game folder.